-This setting defaults to v5 (2021) for new images, and defines the algorithms used by the filmic rgb module (such as the extreme luminance desaturation strategy).
-To revert to the behaviour of previous versions of filmic rgb, set this parameter to v3 (2019) or v4 (2020).
-If you have previously made edits to an image using older versions of filmic rgb, this will already be set to one of these versions in order to provide backward compatibility for those edits.
+This setting defaults to v6 (2022) for new images, and defines the algorithms used by the filmic rgb module (e.g. the extreme luminance desaturation strategy).
+To revert to the behavior of previous versions of filmic rgb, set this parameter to v3 (2019), v4 (2020) or v5 (2021).
+The difference between these methods lies in the way in which they handle desaturation close to pure black and pure white (see the background section for details).
+If you have previously edited an image using older versions of filmic rgb, the color science setting will be kept at the earlier version number in order to provide backward compatibility for those edits.